qeedquan/qeedquan.github.io/_posts/2017-05-29-Plan9-Flat-ARM-Binaries.markdown

 tab1
 tab2
 tab3
-# 'Ctrl-X' and then 'a' to exit
+# 'Ctrl-A' and then 'x' to exit
 QEMU: Terminated
 {% endhighlight %}